-Cognitive enrichment involves experiences or environments that encourage curiosity, problem solving behaviors, and learning.
+Cognitive enrichment involves experiences or environments that encourage curiosity, problem-solving behaviors, and learning.
 A number of enrichment strategies listed above also fall into this category.
 Puzzle feeders and engaging with curious things in their environment are examples.
 But let’s touch on another form of cognitive enrichment: positive reinforcement learning (This is often referred to as “training”, but we like to refer to it as clicker “learning”, “play” or “bonding”).

 - Positive Reinforcement Engagement

-- Examples of activities to learn with your pig residents could include learning to choose a specific shape or color of an object, rewarding them with an immediate click and treat.
+- Examples of activities to learn with your goat residents could include learning to choose a specific shape or color of an object, rewarding them with an immediate click and treat.
 Other examples include learning to push a large ball or plastic barrel around or to even play “soccer” with you (exercise and engagement), ring a bell, open boxes, or even to ease fear or reactivity to medical procedures and transport.
 This external link provides a brief tutorial on how to engage horses with a clicker.
 This works for sheep too.

 Observe And Take Notes

 Because every goat is an individual, they are likely to have individual responses to enrichment strategies.
 When you first add enrichment items, be sure to carefully observe the reactions of your residents.
 This is to ensure they are comfortable and not frightened, and also to ensure they aren’t eating any parts they shouldn’t be, such as brushes from scratching posts.